 Elsewhere in the world, rangelands and their inhabitants are increasingly marginalized for different but related reasons.
 According to the Millennium Ecosystem Assessment (2005), drylands are acutely threatened worldwide due to the combination of rapid population growth, low inherent productivity (net primary production), and low average GDP.
 Some developing countries (e.g., Mongolia) derive large portions of their gross domestic product (GDP) from rangelands, but their low overall national GDP and impoverished populations are prompting calls for greater commercialization and “modern” production systems—which often means replicating the model implemented in the US a century ago.
 Other developing countries, such as China, are rapidly intensifying rangeland exploitation in some regions through policies that privatize grazing rights, somewhat analogous to Wooton's remedies, with tragic results (Li and Huntsinger 2011).

 It is these considerations of a global nature that define the Range Problem after a century of range science.
 We are dealing with systems where understanding and description of key principles through use of the scientific method are important, but knowledge of general principles is insufficient for application to the unique contexts of specific landscapes (Peters et al. in press).
 We are also dealing with systems where human conditions and needs, slowly or suddenly in time and space, complicate and drive the ecological dynamics we observe (Crane 2011).
 The only conclusion for range science now is to retool itself to study the acts of management themselves as the focus of inquiry, in methodical and repeatable ways.
 The key concept in managing social-ecological systems is resilience, which rests squarely on the capacity to learn.
 Yet our management institutions are not really designed to accommodate learning, and the infrastructure for rangeland science is declining or, at best, maintaining itself.
 Meanwhile, the problems, uses, and societal demands placed on rangelands are very different today than they were in 1912.
 For example, newcomers continue to flow into the Southwest, but the ranchers who have persisted are no longer naïve about the landscapes they manage—in many cases, they have much deeper experience than range scientists.
 Even if they are no longer a sufficient constituency, ranchers are a necessary one, not so much as recipients but rather as sources of knowledge.
-Sustainable management will require scientists to engage with local residents, learning from their experiences (Reynolds et al. 2007) and treating their management actions—past, present, and future—as long-term experiments that can help develop and test scientific hypotheses to address real problems (Bestelmeyer et al. in revision).
+Sustainable management will require scientists to engage with local residents, learning from their experiences (Reynolds et al. 2007) and treating their management actions—past, present, and future—as long-term experiments that can help develop and test scientific hypotheses to address real problems (Bestelmeyer et al. 2012).